k3po/k3po/SPEC.md

 If the emulated WebSocket is already processing an HTTP upstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the emulated WebSocket connection.

+If the sequence number received in `X-Sequence-No` header is out of order, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

+The upstream request is regarded out of order -

+* if the sequence number of first upstream request is NOT 0
+* if the sequence number of a downstream request is NOT an increment of 1 compared to that of preceding upstream request

+If the sequence number received via `X-Sequence-No` header is out of order, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

 Otherwise, the server decodes the emulated WebSocket frames from the upstream request body and generates an HTTP upstream response as follows.